jimken123/soda/steps_versioned_docs/version-v0.17.0/Nuix/NuixImportDocumentIds.md

 ---
 title: NuixImportDocumentIds Step | Nuix Connector Documentation
 sidebar_label: NuixImportDocumentIds
 description: Imports the given document IDs into this production set.
 Only works if this production set has imported numbering..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Nuix]
 hide_title: true
 hide_table_of_contents: true